 Adding a Course

-Students can only add a course if a seat opens on the online registration system or they are promoted from a waitlist.
+Students may only add a course if a seat opens on the online registration system or they are promoted from a waitlist.

 Students should only request to add a class after the 4th class day for rare and extenuating circumstances.
-If you have questions about which course to take, please see your advisor; to request a seat in an open course, please visit our general help for virtual visitors queue.
+If you have questions about which course to take, please see your advisor; to request a seat in an open course, please visit the Moody Help Desk queue.
 For non-Moody courses, please contact the department offering the course you wish to add.

 For Moody internship courses, please email firstname.lastname@example.org.